MichaelStiefler/sas_il2_superschool_old/Storebror/UP3 Patch Pack 2xx/readme.txt

 - TBF/TBM Gunsight Fix by Loku
 - P-40E/P-40M Cockpit Fuel Gauge Fix by Loku
 - "Request Runway Lights" command restored (some menu structures had to be changed to achieve this)
+- Ballistics bug fixed where the radicand of a square root calculation could become zero, causing JVM 1.3.1 to create page faults in memory
+- HookView bug fixed where no minimum object radius was taken into consideration (or at least: Not correctly) when switching to Ordnance View
+- BombGunNull/BombNull bug fixed

 (*) Me-262V3 flight model:
     Like in real life, you have to tap the brakes in order to get the 262V3 off the ground.